pipelight/doc.pipelight/introduction/install.md

 ## Install with the installation script <Badge type="warning" text="beta" />

 For any other linux distribution.

+This script downloads dependencies and downloads the source code.
+Then, it compiles the source code and moves the resulting binary to `/usr/bin/`.

 ```sh-vue
 curl {{ base }}/scripts/install.sh | sh